fabacab/inline-gdocs-viewer/readme.txt

 For example, if you have a Google Spreadsheet for a sports league that records the goals each team has scored (where the first column is the team name and the second column is their total goals), you can create a bar chart, with an optional title, from that data using a shortcode like this:

     [gdoc key="ABCDEFG" chart="Bar" title="Total goals per team"]

+Depending on the type of chart you chose, you can customize your chart with a number of options, such as colors.
+For example, to create a 3D red and green pie chart whose slices are labelled with your data's values:

+    [gdoc key="ABCDEFG" chart="Pie" chart_colors="red green" chart_dimensions="3" chart_pie_slice_text="value"]

 To render an HTML table with additional metadata, such as supplying the table's `title`, `summary`, `<caption>`, and a customized `class` value, you can do the following: